LibreCAD/docs/guides/dwg-setup.rst

     While any scale can be used when printing a drawing there are commonly used scales for different types of drawings.
 Refer to  :ref:`Scales <scales>` in the appendix for some examples.

     Be sure to allow room on the drawing for dimension lines and text when determining the print scale.
-More details on printing a drawing are found in the :ref:`Printing Guide <printing-guide>`.
+More details on printing a drawing are found in the :ref:`Printing Guide <complete&print>`.

 .. _ug-layers: